Etienne van de Walle Prize for Best Graduate Student Paper in Demography

 Contributions to the Prize Fund:

-Contributions in support of this prize may be made by writing a check to the "Trustees of the University of Pennsylvania" and sending the check to Professor Samuel Preston, Chair, Etienne van de Walle Prize Committee, Population Studies Center, 239 McNeil Building, University of Pennsylvania, 3718 Locust Walk, Philadelphia, PA 19104-6298.
+Contributions in support of this prize may be made by writing a check to the "Trustees of the University of Pennsylvania" and sending the check to Chair, Etienne van de Walle Prize Committee, Population Studies Center, 239 McNeil Building, University of Pennsylvania, 3718 Locust Walk, Philadelphia, PA 19104-6298.

-This award honors the memory of Etienne Van de Walle, a world-renowned Penn demographer who was tireless in his support of graduate training and research.
+2023 competition: This award honors the memory of Etienne van de Walle, a world-renowned Penn demographer who was tireless in his support of graduate training and research.
 Graduate students are invited to submit papers for the Etienne van de Walle Prize.
 The Prize is awarded every other year for the best paper in demography written by a graduate student at the University of Pennsylvania.
-Submissions for the 2013 prize are due on 20 December 2013.
+Submissions for the 2023 prize are due on November 1, 2023.
 Students from any discipline may submit a paper.
-The prize, including a cash award, will be announced in January 2014.
-The winner will be asked to present the paper at the Population Studies Center colloquium on 31 March 2014.
+The prize, including a cash award, will be announced in December 2023.
+The winner will be asked to present the paper at the Population Studies Center colloquium in February 2024.
 The submission, a paper or a dissertation chapter, should be equivalent to an article suitable for a demography journal, e.g., a length of approximately 30 double-spaced pages, excluding tables, figures, notes, and bibliography.
 The submission must be a single-authored paper.
-The paper must have been written since July 2011 and while the student was still in a PhD program at Penn.
-All submissions should be sent to Michel Guillot email@example.com, Chair of the Etienne van de Walle 2013 Prize Committee, by 20 December 2013.
+The paper must have been written since July 2021 and while the student was still in a Ph.D. program at Penn.
+All submissions should be sent to Dawn Ryan (email@example.com) by November 1, 2023.